 Following the advent of COVID-19 and its widespread and ongoing impacts, the Medical Council of Canada (MCC) sought to be able to move candidates for the Medical Council of Canada Qualifying Examination (MCCQE) Part I along the route to licensure with implementation of a timely and safe delivery model.

-The introduction of the remote-proctor exam option using Prometric’s ProProctor was done with the best of intentions and in support of candidates.
-We wanted to offer them an opportunity to complete the MCCQE Part I in either a test centre or in a remote-proctored session before starting residency on July 1, following the cancellation of the April-May administration of the MCCQE Part I. Without this novel modality, due to pandemic restrictions for access to testing centers, candidates would not have been able to take this examination until after starting residency.
+The introduction of the remote proctoring exam option using Prometric’s ProProctor was done with the best of intentions and in support of candidates.
+We wanted to offer them an opportunity to complete the MCCQE Part I in either a test centre or in a remotely-proctored session before starting residency on July 1, following the cancellation of the April-May administration of the MCCQE Part I. Without this novel modality, due to pandemic restrictions for access to testing centres, candidates would not have been able to take this examination until after starting residency.
 This would have been disruptive to their ongoing training activities.

 From a communications perspective, Prometric has introduced a confirmation email that scheduled candidates receive two to three days before their exam.
 This email includes a video that walks candidates through the expected experience and provides information on troubleshooting (technical support chat function, proctor assistance and a dedicated contact number) during the exam.

 The MCC has sent communications to candidates reminding them of their ability to reschedule their exam up to 48 hours before their appointment at no charge and encouraging them to reschedule to a test centre if that is a more suitable choice, as we work with Prometric to resolve the issues.
 We also continue to work successfully with Prometric to add availability in test centres as public health guidelines are relaxed.

 In regards to validity of the exam, when the MCC refers to the “validity of any such examination”, two key considerations or sources of evidence are: